danidewitt/documentation/getting-started/workflow.md

 * `individual tasks` are created for developers
 * `master tasks` are created for project management
 * read the thing about [task labels](#task-labels) and Huboard
+* we use Github flow, understand it, and never commit code directly to master

 ### Tasks